timpyorke/travel-guide-app/docs/technical.md

 - Other modules currently rely on mock data, but the pattern is in place to introduce additional providers when real APIs are connected.

 ### Higher-Level Widgets
-- `FeatureCard`, `PlanHeroBanner`, `TripTimeline`, `PlanAheadSection`, and `TravelInsightsSection` are reusable pieces that encapsulate styling and layout.
+- `WelcomeBanner`, `CityContextGrid`, `CityDetailPage`, `FeatureCard`, `PlanHeroBanner`, `TripTimeline`, `PlanAheadSection`, `ProfileHeader`, and `ProfileSettingsCard` centralize styling and interaction patterns.
-- Floating action buttons and bottom sheets (e.g., `QuickPlannerSheet`) are kept separate for testability and reuse.
+- Floating action buttons and bottom sheets (e.g., `QuickPlannerSheet`, profile edit/privacy/notification sheets) are kept separate for testability and reuse.

 ### Timeline Planning Flow
 - `PlanPage` maintains a mutable list of `TimelineEntry` objects.